What You Need to Apply to College

 ☑ Activities Chart or Resume

 College applications and scholarships often ask for a list of extracurricular activities.
 Quality is better than quantity, so list those activities that have been the most meaningful, the most amount of time and/or where you've had a leadership role.
-Consider activities you've done as part of school, in your community, for your family, or as a job.
+Admissions offices understand that the coronavirus has changed how students may be spending their time, so remember to consider activities you've done as part of school, in your community, for your family, and/or as a job.

 ☑ College Admission Test Scores

 Many 4-year colleges and universities require or recommend submitting ACT and/or SAT scores.
+Due to coronavirus, most colleges, including all Oregon colleges, and many scholarship providers have relaxed their testing requirements for students applying to start in the fall of 2021.
 Some colleges allow you to self-report your scores on the application; others require that the testing companies send the scores directly to them.

 ☑ Personal Statement or Essay